Waking up from surgery can feel strange, but knowing what to expect can help you feel more in control.

 You might have a dressing over your wound.
-Or you might have a protective clear covering sprayed on or an antibiotic ointment.
+Or you might have a clear protective covering sprayed on or an antibiotic ointment.
 If you have a dressing, your doctor will leave it on for a couple of days before removing it.

 Stitches or clips

 Your stitches or clips will stay in for up to 10 days.
 But they might come out before you go home.
-If your wound isn't healed and you feel otherwise well, you might go home with your stitches.
+If your wound hasn't healed and you feel otherwise well, you might go home with your stitches.
 You can go back to the hospital to have the stitches taken out.
 Or a district nurse will visit you at home and take them out there.

 If you had a skin graft

 Sometimes your doctor has to remove a large area of tissue during your operation.
 They will repair the area with a skin graft or flap.
 While the skin graft or flap is healing, it will be very delicate.
 You must be very careful not to knock it.
 And your doctors and nurses will be very careful to protect your wound from infection.
 Your doctor might prescribe a course of antibiotics.